stg7/miwa/README.md

 Moreover change the APIKEY inside the `glo.php` and also in the javascript code.

-Afterwards copy the following code to your page header (that is hopefully used in all subpages due to templating)
+Afterwards copy the following code to your page header (that is hopefully used in all subpages due to templating).

 ```
   <script type="text/javascript">